COVID-19 Leave Support Scheme

 Small Business Cashflow Loan Scheme

-The Small Business Cashflow Loan Scheme will provide assistance to firms employing 50 or fewer full-time equivalent employees.
-The maximum size of the loan you can get depends on the number of full-time equivalent employees.
+The Small Business Cashflow Loan Scheme provides assistance to firms employing 50 or fewer full-time equivalent employees.
+The maximum amount that can be borrowed is $10,000 plus $1,800 per full-time-equivalent employee and only one amount can be drawn down.

-Loans will be interest-free if they’re paid back within a year.
+Loans will be interest-free if they’re paid back within 2 years.
 The interest rate will be 3% for a maximum term of 5 years.
 Repayments are not required for the first 2 years.

 Insolvency relief for businesses